otterkit/otterkit.com/pages/docs/intrinsics/ABS.md

 # ABS Function

 ### Description:

-This function returns the absolute value of its argument.
+This function returns the absolute value of the argument.

 ### Types: